gsmith77/shop-zara/notes.md

 [x] Build Cart Component.
 [x] Add Filter Component to filter by price, size and both.
 [x] Add 'Remove From Cart' functionality.
-[x] configure Bootswatch to make ecommerce website home page.
+[x] Configure Bootswatch to make ecommerce website home page.
-[x] make product landing page for each product.
+[x] Make product landing page for each product.
-[ ] clear page to show just that product.
+[x] Clear page to show just that product.
-[ ] use Browserfy to be able to display a 'Back' < a > tag to go back in the website.
+[x] Use Browserfy to be able to display a 'Back' < a > tag to go back in the website.
+[x] Create Product Page for product.
+[ ] Add functionality of adding size of jean to cart